ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Singular Query:
-: A JSONPath expression built from segments that have been syntactically restricted in a certain way ({{filter-selector-syntax}}) each of which, regardless of the input value, produces a nodelist containing at most one node.
+: A JSONPath expression built from segments that have been syntactically restricted in a certain way ({{filter-selector-syntax}}) so that, regardless of the input value, the expression produces a nodelist containing at most one node.
   Note: JSONPath expressions that always produce a singular nodelist but do not conform to the syntax in {{filter-selector-syntax}} are not Singular Queries.